21 Ways to Reach a Minimum Spending Requirement

 1. Home Improvement Projects

-A lot of people can knock out a single bonus with one project.
-I hear this a lot, “we need to get a card because we’re about to spend a lot of money on our house.”
-That’s great thinking.
-Put those expenses on cards.
+A lot of people can knock out an entire signup bonus with one project.
+We hear this often: “We need to get a card because we’re about to spend a lot of money on our house.”
+That is great thinking.
+Put those expenses on a card.

-Car dealerships will let you put a few thousand dollars on a credit card as part of your down payment.
-Also, if you’re trying to hit a bonus when it’s time to replace your refrigerator, that can ease the pain of such a big expense.
-Most good credit cards come with extra protection and sometimes double the warranty of a cell phone.
-That is reason enough to buy with a credit card.
+Car dealerships will often let you put a few thousand dollars on a credit card as part of your down payment.
+And if you are timing a new card with the next big appliance or furniture purchase, that can ease the pain of a big expense.
+Most good rewards cards also come with built-in purchase protection and extended warranty coverage, which is especially valuable on big-ticket items like appliances or furniture.
+That alone is a reason to put the purchase on a card.

-Paying insurance with a credit card can be a great way to hit a bonus – especially car insurance since they are so high these days.
-If I have the savings, I will often pay for 6 months or an entire year in full so that I put a larger amount on a card all at once.
-Do a quick scan of all your insurances – car, home, life, health, dental, vision, etc. – and see if you could be paying with a credit card.
+Paying insurance with a credit card can be a great way to hit a bonus, especially car insurance these days.
+If you have the savings, paying for 6 months or even a full year up front puts a larger amount on your card all at once.
+Do a quick scan of all your insurances (car, home, life, health, dental, vision) and see where you could be paying with a card.

 4. Food

 Whether it’s an annual tune-up, new tires, gas, or an unfortunate repair, make sure you use your card.
-It certainly eases the pain when you know the expenses will help to hit a bonus.
+It eases the pain when you know the expense is helping you hit a bonus.

 6. Other Repair Services

 Most self-employed and big service repair businesses (plumbing, HVAC, electrical, etc.) accept credit cards.
-They either carry a small card reader, or you can call the card into their main office.
+They either carry a small card reader or can take the card over the phone through their main office.
 It never hurts to ask.

 7. College Tuition